KeyboardKit/website/pages/locales.md

 {% include locales/list.html %}

-KeyboardKit adds locale-specific information and localized strings for all locales and lets you create localized keyboards with little effort.

-These locales are supported by many of the various [features](/features) that the library has to offer.

-## 👑 KeyboardKit Pro

-If you want to take your keyboard to the next level, [KeyboardKit Pro](/pro) is a license-based extension that lets you create fully localized and customizable system keyboards in all available locales.
+KeyboardKit provides locale-specific information and localized strings for all keyboard locales.
+If you want to take things to the next level, [KeyboardKit Pro](/pro) adds localized services for all locales and lets you create fully localized system keyboards in all available locales.